-As exciting as the holiday season can be, particularly through the eyes of a child, it can be equally as overwhelming as an adult.
+As exciting as the festive season can be, particularly through the eyes of a child, holiday stress can be very overwhelming for adults.

 With so much hustle and bustle during the short time between Thanksgiving and New Years, I wanted to help you all find ways to reduce your stress.
 These 7 simple steps will help you avoid burnout, embrace change, grow with new traditions and family, and most importantly remember the true meaning of the season.